haskell/cabal/doc/cabal-package-description-file.rst

 .. _sublibs:

-**Sublibraries**
+**Sublibraries - Examples**

-Cabal 2.0 and later support "sublibraries", which are extra named libraries (as opposed to the usual unnamed library section).
-For example, suppose that your test suite needs access to some internal modules in your library, which you do not otherwise want to export.
-You could put these modules in a sublibrary, which the main library and the test suite :pkg-field:`build-depends` upon.
-Then your Cabal file might look something like this:
+An example of the use of a private sublibrary (an internal library) is a test suite that needs access to some internal modules in the package's main library, which you do not otherwise want to expose.
+You could put those modules in an internal library, which the main library and the test suite :pkg-field:`build-depends` upon.
+Your Cabal file might then look something like
+this:

 ::

-    cabal-version:  2.0
+    cabal-version:  3.4
     name:           foo
     version:        0.1.0.0
-    license:        BSD3
+    license:        BSD-3-Clause
     license-file:   LICENSE
     build-type:     Simple